Is switching to cloth diapers worth it? I crunch the numbers and do the math comparing the cost of cloth diapers vs. disposable diapers.

 Newborns could bottom out at 16 diapers per day, while toddlers may need around 6 diapers to get them through the next 24 hours of driving you crazy.

 Bottom Line: An average of 7,354 diaper changes are in your baby’s future.
 Sorry to dampen your drawers.

 The cost of disposable diapers.

-The unit price of various disposable diaper brands (and sizes) can vary across Canadian Provinces and American States.
+The unit price of various disposable diaper brands (and sizes) can vary across Canada and the United States.
 Buying in bulk or using coupons can cut your daily disposable diaper cost by a few bucks.
 My survey around North America averages the sizes and brand differences into one tidy lump sum of 26 cents per diaper.
 Holy crap.